oruga-ui/oruga/packages/docs/components/Card.md

 The **Card** component is a flexible and extensible content container.
 Cards are built with as little markup and styles as possible, but still manage to deliver a ton of control and customization.
+They are particularly well-suited to use with the [Modal](/components/Modal) component.

 </section>